Dileep-royal/DSAwithKunal/100DaysofCoding/Day_00 Basics of programming.md

 - Stands for Java Development Kit.
 - Provides environment to develop and run the java programs.
 - It is a package that includes the following:
-    - Development tools- provide Environment
     - JRE - To run the programs
+    - Development tools- Provides environment which allows you to develop java programs.
+    - Development tools are as follows:
-    - A Compiler - javac
+      -> A Compiler - javac
-    - Archive - jar
+      -> Archive - jar
-    - docs generator - javadoc
+      -> docs generator - javadoc
-    - Interpreter/ Loader
+      -> Interpreter/ Loader

 ## JRE

 - Stands for Java Run time Environment.
-- It is a installation package that only provides environment to run the programs.
+- It is a installation package that only provides environment to run the programs(not develop).
+- Useful for end users whose requirement is only to run java programs/ applications.
 - It is a package that consists the following:
     - Deployment technologies
     - User interface toolkits